biosails/pheniqs/docs/tutorial.md

 # Performance Tuning

 Several parameters can help [improve performance](manual.html#performance-tuning) on multi core machines.
-Setting the `processor` property to the number of available cores will use a benchmark based heuristic algorithm to set the more low level properties and should be a good starting point.
+Setting the `threads` property to the number of available cores will use a benchmark based heuristic algorithm to set the more low level properties and should be a good starting point.